-Fossil energy is expensive, toxic and finite.
+Fossil fuels are expensive, hazardous, and finite.

 Global social and environmental issues, such as using wood for indoor cooking, can be resolved with locally-produced alcohol fuel (case study).

 Alcohol fuel …

 - Is clean, low-cost, and powerful — widely used to boost octane rating of gasoline